Skip to content

 • action timeline

-• screenshots
+• screenshots or request/response evidence

 • agent trace